shanmukhasaireddy13/infravison/README.md

    - Check browser console for TensorFlow.js errors
    - Ensure model is loaded before prediction
    - Verify image format and size
+5. **Gemini API Issues**:
+   - Ensure your Gemini API key is valid and set in the `.env` file
+   - Check server logs for Gemini-related errors

 ## 📄 License